Best Ninja deals in Amazon Prime Day 2025, from air fryers to pizza ovens

 Ninja perfect temperature kettle: Was £99.99, now £67.99, Amazon.co.uk

 Our best temperature control kettle for hi-tech design now has more than 30 per cent off in the Prime Day sale.
-While it’s not the cheapest we’ve ever seen the kettle fall to, it’s still a decent saving of £32.
+While it’s not the lowest price we’ve ever seen for this kettle, it’s still a decent saving of £32.
 There are six temperature buttons for all your standard hot drinks, as well as more precise settings that allow you to set the temperature between increments from 40C to 100C.
 Our reviewer praised its “swanky design” and, after a little practice with its various settings, found it “incredibly easy to use”.

 Ninja zerostick ceramic pro 5-piece pan set: Was £269.99, now £169.99, Amazon.co.uk

-If your pots and pans have seen better days or are a bit of a mismatched mess in your kitchen drawers, there’s currently a massive £100 off Ninja’s bestselling zerostick ceramic pro 5-piece pan set.
+If your pots and pans are looking a bit worn out or a bit of a mismatched mess in your kitchen drawers, there’s currently a massive £100 off Ninja’s bestselling zerostick ceramic pro 5-piece pan set for all Amazon customers.
 Consisting of two frying pans, a milk pan, as well as two saucepans with glass lids, it’s a great starter kit to help you whip up some of your favourite dishes and meals.

 Ninja says its pans are safe to use alongside metal utensils and heat-proof up to 350°C, so you don’t need to worry about them chipping or scratching as you use them.

 The integrated sharpener “means you’ll always have super-sharp knives with little effort”, according to our reviewer.
 Ninja says they should last you at least 10 years if you sharpen them regularly.
-Our consumer editor, Sabrina, has had the set for just over two years, and with regular sharpening, they work just as well as the day she started using them.
+I’ve had the set for just over two years, and with regular sharpening, they work just as well as the day she started using them.

 Ninja’s foodi max pro grill can grill everything from steaks to veggie kebabs, plus you can use it to air fry, roast, bake, dehydrate and more.
 When our reviewer tested the original foodi max grill, which has slightly fewer functions, they were “bowled over by its ease of use, speedy cooking and fantastic results”.

 Whether you want to blend smoothies or chop veg, this Ninja hand blender has a versatile range of attachments for different kitchen tasks.
-Tester Sabrina has used it to whip up cakes and whisk cream, and I can’t fault its power and simple design that makes it easy to switch out the different components.
-It’s currently on a limited-time offer with almost 25 per cent off, so nab it while you can.
+I love its whisk attachment for whipping cream, and I can’t fault its power and simple design that makes it easy to switch out the different components.
+It’s currently on a limited-time offer with 31 per cent off, so nab it while you can.

 How to shop Ninja Prime Day deals

-After more early deals?
-Browse the best air fryer deals to expect for Amazon Prime Day 2025 now
+After more deals?
+Browse the best air fryer discounts to shop for Amazon Prime Day 2025